MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ### -OwningApplicationId

-This parameter specifies the ID of the SharePoint Embedded Application.
+This parameter specifies the ID of the SharePoint repository services Application.
 Use `Get-SPOApplication` command to retrive OwningApplicationID

 ```yaml
 Type: String